 Born 1971, Marcel Chyrzynski obtained his Master's degree (with distinction) from the Academy of Music in Krakow in 1995, where he studied composition with Prof. Marek Stachowski, orchestration with Prof. Krzysztof Penderecki and computer music with Marek Choloniewski.
 He also studied with such Fulbright scholars from the U.S. as Richard Boulanger, Cindy McTee, and Rodney Oaks.
 Chyrzynski perfected his compositional skills on numerous courses, including the Internationale Akademie für Neue Komposition in Schwaz in Austria (1994), Young Composers Summer Course in Bialystok (1995) as well as the Summer Composers' Course in Radziejowice (1996,1997), Internationale Werkstatt für Neue Musik und Computer in Stuttgart (1995) and International Workshop of New Music in Krakow/Stuttgart (1996).
 He has gained valuable experience and training under the tutelage of composers such as Paul Patterson, Sylvano Bussotti, Claude Lefebvre, Joji Yuasa, Boguslaw Schaeffer, Lidia Zielinska and Hanna Kulenty.

 In 1998, Chyrzyński obtained a doctoral degree in composition at his alma mater; and in 2010, the doktor habilitowany degree (professorial qualification) in music arts.
-Since 1994 he has worked as a lecturer and in 2010 became the Associate Professor at the Krakow Music Academy's Department of Composition, Interpretation and Musical Education.
-Since 2014 he has been a director of the Institute of Composition, Conducting and Music Theory.
+2014-19 he has been a director of the Institute of Composition, Conducting and Music Theory.
+Since December 2020, he is employed as a professor at his alma mater.
+On February 22, 2021, the President of the Republic of Poland awarded him the title of Professor.

-Since 1995 he has been a member of the Polish Composers' Union and in 2005-07, 2009-11 and 2013-21 a member of the Main Board of PCU.
+Since 1995 he has been a member of the Polish Composers' Union and in 2005-07, 2009-11 and 2013-22 a member of the Main Board of PCU.
 Since 2005 he also became a member of the Polish Society for Electroacoustic Music.
-Since 2014 he has been a director of the International Festival of Krakow Composers.
+Since 2014 he has been a general and artistic director of the Krakow International Festival of Composers.
 Since 2016 he has been a president of the Krakow Branch of the Polish Composers' Union.

 His works have been performed in Poland, Austria, Germany, England, France,